 Liquid Under Pressure, Powder Under Pressure, Disk

-- Your doctor will tell you how much of this medicine to use and how often.
-Your dose may need to be changed several times in order to find out what works best for you.
-Do not use more medicine or use it more often than your doctor tells you to.
-Using too much medicine can cause serious side effects.
+- Take your medicine as directed.
+Your dose may need to be changed several times to find what works best for you.
+Never use more medicine than your doctor prescribed.

 - Keep the Diskus® inhaler closed when you are not using it.
 Keep the inhaler dry at all times.
 Do not blow into it.

-- Before inhaling your dose, breathe out fully, trying to get as much air out of the lungs as possible.
+- Before you inhale your dose, breathe out fully, trying to get as much air out of the lungs as possible.
 Hold the Diskus® level and away from your mouth.

 - Open your mouth and breathe in quickly and deeply through the Diskus®.
 Do not breathe in through your nose.

 - Remove the Diskus® from your mouth.
 Hold your breath for about 10 seconds or as long as possible, then breathe out slowly.

 - Throw the inhaler away 1 month after you remove it from the foil pouch or when the dose indicator reaches 0.